Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

 .. note::

-   Currently, there is only the possibility of on-grid utility storage in the hourly resolution.
-Other types of storage for other temporal resolutions and the possibility of connecting a storage facility to another technologies is still under development in the Hypatia framework and it will be available in the next version release.
+   Currently, it is only possible to model the on-grid storage utilities in the hourly resolution.
+Other types of storage for other temporal resolutions and the possibility of connecting a storage facility to another technologies are still under development in the Hypatia framework and it will be available in the next version release.

 .. note::

-   All the technologies in a Hypatia model can have only on carrier input and one carrier output except the technologies within the Conversion-plus category which can have multiple carrier inputs and outputs.
+   All the technologies in a Hypatia model can have only one carrier input and one carrier output except the technologies within the Conversion-plus category which can have multiple carrier inputs and outputs.

 Carrier types